 Never Too Young

-Never Too Young is leading change for younger bowel cancer patients.
-The campaign is giving younger patients a voice and changing clinical practice and policy to stop bowel cancer in people under 50.
+Never Too Young is leading the change for younger bowel cancer patients.
+The campaign is giving younger patients a voice and changing clinical practice and policy to stop people dying of bowel cancer under 50.

-Every year 2,500 younger people are diagnosed with bowel cancer in the UK.
-While this is only around five per cent of those diagnosed, this number is slowly increasing.
-Our research has shown that younger bowel cancer patients have a very different experience of diagnosis, treatment and care.
+Every year over 2,500 younger people are diagnosed with bowel cancer in the UK.
+While this is only around six per cent of those diagnosed, this number is slowly increasing.
+Our research shows that younger bowel cancer patients have a very different experience of diagnosis, treatment and care.
+Read our latest report.

 What are the issues?

 - Delays in diagnosis - younger patients report having to see their GP many times, sometimes more than five times, before being referred for crucial diagnostic tests.

-- Access to genetic testing – patients diagnosed with bowel cancer should be tested for Lynch syndrome - a genetic condition that increases the risk of developing bowel cancer.
-This increase in risk means people can develop cancer at a younger age.
-Yet many are still not being tested and access to regular colonoscopy , which can help to prevent bowel cancer and diagnose it early, in people at high risk is patchy across the UK.
+- Access to genetic testing – patients diagnosed with bowel cancer should be tested for Lynch syndrome, a genetic condition that increases the risk of bowel cancer at a younger age.
+Yet many are still not being tested and access to regular colonoscopy, which can reduce the chance of dying from bowel cancer by 72% in people at high risk, is patchy across the UK.
 Find out more about our work on Lynch syndrome

-- A lack of awareness - the majority of younger patients were not aware of the symptoms of bowel cancer, and were not aware of bowel cancer as a disease younger people could get.
+- A lack of awareness - many younger people and healthcare professionals are not aware of the symptoms of bowel cancer, and are not aware of bowel cancer as a disease younger people can develop.
 This has led to delays in seeking help from a GP and delays in being referred for tests.